ramonarj/MusicMaker/README.md

 1. Go to https://supercollider.github.io/ and download SuperCollider's last stable version
 2. Open SuperCollider and check your computer's "Extensions" folder route by executing the line "Platform.systemExtensionDir;" (Ctrl + .)
-3. Move all Supercollider files,as well as th "buffers" folder into that Extensions folder
+3. Move all Supercollider files, as well as the "buffers" folder into that Extensions folder
 4. Compile all SuperCollider classes with "Language >> recompile class library"
 5. Open the startup file with "file >> open startup file"
 6. Paste the contents of main.scd into this startup file